 Roasted half chicken recipe, crispy skin, and juicy, tender meat.
 What would you ask more from a simple chicken?

-But roasting chicken halves is something I do on a regular basis, a recipe I know by heart.
-Is it a recipe after all?
+But roasting chicken halves is something I do regularly, a recipe I know by heart.
+So is it a recipe after all?
 More of a method.
 Pretty straightforward: split the bird if it is not already cut in half, season and bake.
 That’s pretty much it!

-The results are always delightful, exactly what you would ever wish when having roasted chicken: tender, juicy meat and crispy skin, a lot of flavor and heartiness.
-And that in an express manner, you will definitely need less time for roasted half chicken than you would need for a whole chicken.
+The results are always delightful, exactly what you would ever wish when having roasted chicken: tender, juicy meat and crispy skin, a lot of flavors, and heartiness.
+And that expressly, you will definitely need less time for roasted half chicken than you would need for a whole chicken.

 How to cut a chicken in half?